mferrac/pandoc_resume/markdown/resume.md

 * **Cloud computing:** Experience setting up and using virtual machines and some experience using Azure MLstudio.

-* Also have experience with Linux, IPyhton/Jupyter Notebooks, Kaggle kernels and competitions
+* Also have experience with Linux, IPyhton/Jupyter Notebooks, Markdown, LaTex, Kaggle Kernels and competitions.

 * **Languages**: